umfieldrobotics/PUMA.github.io/_pages/about.md

 </p>

 For underwater vehicles, robotic applications have the added difficulty of operating in highly unstructured and dynamic environments.
 Environmental effects impact not only the dynamics and controls of the robot but also the perception and sensing modalities.
 Acoustic sensors, which inherently use mechanically vibrated signals for measuring range or velocity, are particularly prone to the effects that such dynamic environments induce.

 This paper presents an uncertainty-aware localization and mapping framework that accounts for induced disturbances in acoustic sensing modalities for underwater robots operating near the surface in dynamic wave conditions.
 For the state estimation task, the uncertainty is accounted for as the added noise caused by the environmental disturbance.
 The mapping method uses an adaptive kernel-based method to propagate measurement and pose uncertainty into an occupancy map.
 Experiments are carried out in a wave tank environment to perform qualitative and quantitative evaluations of the proposed method.

 <!-- TODO: add one or two videos might be cool -->

-## Method Overview
+### Method Overview

 ✅: We characterize the uncertainty induced on acoustic sensors by external disturbances i.e. waves.

-✅: We integrate uncertainty induced from external disturbances into a localization and mapping framework for marine robot platforms.
+✅: We integrate the uncertainty induced from external disturbances into a localization and mapping framework for marine robot platforms.

 ✅: We provide an extension of previous work on continuous 3D mapping to the underwater domain while contributing a novel, adaptive sparse kernel design for 3D mapping to enable uncertainty propagation from uncertain pose estimates into a 3D occupancy map.

-## Experiment
+### Experiment

 Experiments were run in the [Marine Hydrodynamics Lab (MHL)](https://mhl.engin.umich.edu/) at the University of Michigan to perform this characterization.

 We conducted experiments for:

 - Quantifying the effect of different wave conditions on the sensor noise and biases.

 It is essential to characterize the sensor noise associated with the robot operating under different environmental conditions.